 “There’s nothing positive about working on a holiday.
 It sucks!”
 Maybe so, but a new perspective and attitude can make it suck less.

 Whether you’re new to the company or it’s just your turn to work the holiday, make the most of it and do it with a positive attitude.
 Why not?
 Your option is to be a grump and whine to your coworkers the week before and the week after.
+If you were not aware of the various holidays allowed by your company and the government when you start work, you may want to check out the 2021 Federal Holidays list for future reference, so you can plan accordingly.

-Instead, look at it as an opportunity to showcase your willingness to be of service to the company and to fulfill the task responsibly and professionally.
+You can look at it as an opportunity to showcase your willingness to be of service to the company and to fulfill the task responsibly and professionally.

 Don’t be that employee that takes advantage because the boss is on holiday.
 Or, who succumbs to the it’s-the-holidays or “they owe me” attitude.
 You know the ones.
 They do their holiday shopping online, they arrive late or leave early, they takes long lunches, or hang out in the lunchroom all day because “no one will notice.” #nointegrity